ICER 2015

 - With a Little Help From My Friends - An Empirical Study of the Interplay of Students' Social Activities, Programming Activities, and Course Success (Adam S. Carter, Christopher D. Hundhausen) (2016)

-- Distractors in Parsons Problems Decrease Learning Efficiency for Young Novice Programmers (Kyle James Harms, Jason Chen, Caitlin L. Kelleher) (2016)
+- Distractors in Parsons Problems Decrease Learning Efficiency for Young Novice Programmers (Kyle James Harms, Jason Chen, Caitlin Kelleher) (2016)

 - Learning and Collaboration in Physical Computing (Kayla DesPortes) (2016)